Burden sharing woes to cloud Obama's trip to NATO summit

 Of the 28 members of the North Atlantic Treaty Organization, only five countries are meeting its target of military spending equal to at least 2 percent of gross domestic product, according to NATO figures.
 Those countries are the United States, Greece, Poland, Estonia, and the United Kingdom.

-"If it is true that the consequences of Brexit will be an economic downturn in Europe and Europe has not recovered fully from 2008, that's going to be fewer dollars in government bank accounts to spend on defense," said Derek Chollet, a former assistant secretary of defense in the Obama administration.
+"If it is true that the consequences of Brexit will be an economic downturn in Europe and Europe has not recovered fully from 2008, that's going to be fewer dollars in government bank accounts to spend on defence," said Derek Chollet, a former assistant secretary of defence in the Obama administration.

 MORE THAN ITS FAIR SHARE